Red-HAP/sandbox/README.md

 # sandbox

-An area for demos and learning
+An area for demos and learning.

+This is sample code and not production-ready.